-Ind 58.48 Required means of egress.
+- FP ILHR 58.48 Required means of egress.
 (1) GENERAL REQUIREMENTS.
 All required means of egress doors shall comply with s.
-Ind 51.15, except as modified in this section and s.
-Ind 58.59.

-- (2) Doors in means of egress. (a) Doors in a means of egress may be of the horizontal sliding type, providing the force to slide the door to its fully open position does not exceed 37 pounds. - (b) A door which serves an area with a capacity not more than 25 persons is not required to open in the direction of egress. - (3) Exit discharge may terminate at one of the following: - (a) Directly at the exterior of the building; - (b) At a horizontal exit; or - (c) Into a fenced or walled court, provided that not more than 2 walls of the court are the walls of the building from which exit is being made.
+ILHR 51.15, except as modified in this section and s.
+ILHR 58.59. - (2) Doors in Means of egress. (a) Doors in a means of egress may be of the horizontal sliding type, providing the force to slide the door to its fully open position does not exceed 37 pounds. - (b) A door which serves an area with a capacity not more than 25 persons is not required to open in the direction of egress. - (3) EXIT DISCHARGE.
+Exit discharge may terminate at one of the following: - (a) Directly at the exterior of the building; - (b) At a horizontal exit; or - (c) Into a fenced or walled court, provided that not more than 2 walls of the court are the walls of the building from which exit is being made.
 Enclosed yards or courts shall be sized to accommodate all occupants, a minimum of 30 feet from the building with a net area of 15 square feet per person.
-Access from the fenced or walled court to the public thoroughfare may be fenced and locked. - (4) Exit access.
+Access from the fenced or walled court to the public thoroughfare may be fenced and locked. - (4) EXIT ACCESS.
 A dayroom may serve as a portion of the exit access from a sleeping room.

-- Ind 58.49 Exit doors, number and type of exits.
-(1) Number.
-At least 2 exits shall be accessible from each floor of the building and shall be located such that in case any exit is blocked, some other exit will still be accessible. - (2) Exit doors.
-All exit doors shall be at least 36 inches in width. - (3) Exit access doors.
-All exit access doors shall be at least 36 inches in width, except for the following modifications: - (a) Doors to sleeping rooms shall be at least 28 inches in width; - (b) Doors to sleeping rooms designated for use by the physically disabled shall be at least 32 inches in width; or - (c) Doors to dayrooms shall be at least 32 inches in width. - (4) Type of exits. (a) Required exits shall be by a door leading directly to a stairway, smokeproof tower, ramp, horizontal exit, exit passageway or outside the building as specified in this subchapter.
-No more than one-half of the required exits may be horizontal exits. - (b) Where a detention or correctional facility, other than a hospital or nursing home, is located on the upper floors of a building having a different occupancy, at least one of the exits from the detention or correctional facility shall be a separate smokeproof tower as specified in s.
-Ind 51.17.
-The smokeproof tower shall serve only the detention or correctional facility and there shall be no doors opening into the smokeproof tower from any other occupancy of the building.
+- FP ILHR 58.49 Exit doors, number and type of exits.
+(1) NUMBER.
+At least 2 exits shall be accessible from each floor of the building and shall be located such that in case any exit is blocked, some other exit will still be accessible. - (2) EXIT DOORS.
+All exit doors shall be at least 36 inches in width. - (3) EXIT ACCESS DOORS.
+All exit access doors shall be at least 36 inches in width, except for the following modifications: - (a) Doors to sleeping rooms shall be at least 28 inches in width; - (b) Doors to sleeping rooms designated for use by the physically disabled shall be at least 32 inches in width; or - (c) Doors to dayrooms shall be at least 32 inches in width. - (4) TYPE OF EXITS. (a) Required exits shall be by a door leading directly to a stairway, smokeproof tower, ramp, horizontal exit, exit passageway or outside the building as specified in this subchapter.
+No more than one-half of the required exits may be horizontal exits.